Best Frugal Alternatives to Austin Attractions

 Save Money with These Alternatives to Austin and Hill Country Hot Spots

-There seem to be limitless attractions, trails, swimming holes, museums, playgrounds, classes, farms, festivals, and historical sites in Austin and within the surrounding Texas Hill Country.
+There seem to be limitless attractions in Austin and within the surrounding Texas Hill Country.
+These include trails, swimming holes, museums, playgrounds, classes, farms, festivals, and historical sites.
 My kids and I enjoy almost everything in this area!
 However, too many choices can paralyze the planner; they can also blow the budget.

-Two of my kids are homeschooled, and we have a lot of time each day to fill with unique learning experiences.
-The term “homeschool” can often be a misnomer.
-We don’t really replicate school, and we also don’t stay home all that much.
-Many of my weekly plans involve getting my kids out of the house.
+Two of my kids are homeschooled.
+We have a lot of time each day, which we try to fill with unique learning experiences.
+Most of my weekly plans involve getting my kids out of the house.

 Unfortunately, many attractions, even those in natural landscapes, can be upwards of $20 per person.
 That adds up too quickly, especially with a large family.
 We’re often searching for options that are free or at least cost half as much as the typical attraction price.

-To help with my own planning (and yours), I’ve made a list of frugal alternatives to the top attractions in the Austin area and the Texas Hill Country.
+To assist both with my planning and yours, I’ve compiled a list of frugal alternatives to the top attractions in the Austin area and the Texas Hill Country.
 These alternatives are not only cheaper, but they’re likely to be less crowded, especially on weekdays.

 Hot Spot: Hamilton Pool ($12/car + $8/adult)

-Frugal alternative: FREE Hamilton Greenbelt
+Frugal Alternative: FREE Hamilton Greenbelt

 While Hamilton Greenbelt is more of a trail than a tourist attraction, it offers a view of waterfalls, shaded walking trails, creeks to splash in (if it’s been raining), a bird blind, picnic tables and grassy area for sunning, a few animal sculptures to search for, and no fee, plus free parking.